starship/starship/docs/pt-BR/config/README.md

 ## V

-O módulo `vlang` exibe a versão atual instalada do [V](https://vlang.io/).
+The `vlang` module shows you your currently installed version of [V](https://vlang.io/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual cotem qualquer arquivo com a extensão `.v`
+- The current directory contains a file with `.v` extension
-- O diretório atual contem um arquivo `v.mod`, `vpkg.json` ou `.vpkg-lock.json`
+- The current directory contains a `v.mod`, `vpkg.json` or `.vpkg-lock.json` file

 ### Opções